MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 Fault Management API allows to manage Fault Management Jobs, collect Fault Management Reports, and receive notifications related to these entities.
-This provides the ability for the Buyer/Client to request that the Seller/Server performs FM Job on a Service, and to retrieve the results of the Job.
+This provides the ability for the Buyer/Client to request that the Seller/Server performs FM Job on a service, a service pair or an entity, and to retrieve the results of that job.
 Examples of the Fault Management Job are Link Trace or Loopback.

 This standard specification document describes the Application Programming Interface (API) for Fault Management functionality of the LSO Allegro